Breaking the Cycles

 Includes the latest in addiction news and research.
 Articles are medically reviewed and vetted in order to help provide you with the most reliable and accurate information possible.

 “Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
 It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
 There are no age or education requirements.
 Membership is open to anyone who wants to do something about his or her drinking problem.”

 The founders of Cocaine Anonymous believe the best way to reach someone is to speak to them on a common level.
 The members of C.A. are all recovering addicts who maintain their individual sobriety by working with others.
-They come from various social, ethnic, economic and religious backgrounds, but are united in their struggle with addiction.
+They come from various social, ethnic, economic and religious backgrounds, but are united in their struggle to overcome addiction.

-Facebook Groups – Drug/Alcohol Addiction Support
+Facebook Groups – Drug & Alcohol Addiction Support